nmqhoan/coding-challenge/5InRowChallenge/README.md

 <p align="center">
 <align="center"><img src="images/david_login.png" width="300">

 A login window will pop up.
-Player input player name.
+Player inputs player name.
 If the player name is not found, it will be automatically registered to the game server.
 Player 1 username and player 2 username have to be different.

 <p align="center">
 <align="center"><img src="images/jame_login.png" width="300">

 #### Step 2.
 Player creates new game
 Player is allowed to create a new game.
 Please click on the **New Game** button.
-A new game is then loaded and shown in the game window.
+A new game is then loaded and í shown in the game window.
 Assume that player 1 (David) creates a new game.
-A new game is loaded as shown in the image below.
+A new game is loaded as in the image below.

 <p align="center">
 <align="center"><img src="images/new_game.png" width="700">